rbaret/rbaret.github.io/_posts/2020-11-08-Configure_duplicity_debian_azure.md

 ## Install Duplicity

 Instead of using the latest version I choose to use the one included in my Debian 9, which is in version 0.7.11.
 Why ?
-Because azure-storage module is deprecated since its version 0.37 and has been split in 5, including the one we're interested in here : azure-storeage-blob.
+Because azure-storage module is deprecated since its version 0.37 and has been split in 5, including the one we're interested in here : azure-storage-blob.
 Unfortunately the support for this module is still not implemented in versions 0.8+

 ```bash